apache/tvm/docs/langref/relay_pattern.rst

 Pattern Examples
 ================

-There are quite a few properties that are worth matching of operators below we examine how to match tree properties, and expand on some use cases that are not fully explored in the prototype.
+There are quite a few properties of operators that are worth matching.
+Below we examine how to match tree properties, and expand on some use cases that are not fully explored in the prototype.
 This section demonstrates how to write patterns.
 It is recommended to check `tests/python/relay/test_dataflow_pattern.py`_ for more use cases.